nguyengiabach1201/Prezen/README.md

 </div>
 ```

+If you don't want your slide to have a heading, you could remove the upper `div`.

+The slide is divided into two `div`s:
+- The first is the __heading__, this div contain bare text which is your desire title
+- The second is the __content__, build your slides just like you build your website with HTML

+### Slides' effects

+### Charts

+### Change theme

 ### Example
 I also included a [template](./template.html) file that contains all of __Prezen__ features!

 ## To-do
+- Fixing charts' sizes
 - Support Markdown
 - Draw on slides during a presentation